akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 134: Thursday July 8, 2021

+**Pomodoros Completed**: 6

+**Today's Progress**: Working on computer AI for TTT.

+**My Feelings**: Glad I worked ahead this week because I felt crummy and we ended up losing power in the afternoon.
+Today's task was not as simple as anticipated, but I'm getting there.

 ### Day 133: Wednesday July 7, 2021

 **Pomodoros Completed**: 8